John Beargrease: Death

 He made his home in both Beaver Bay and among his people in Grand Portage.
 He never forgot how much the people living on the North Shore depended upon the mail.
 One day in 1910, he went out in a storm to rescue another mail carrier whose boat was caught in the waves off Tamarack Point, near Grand Portage.
 He caught pneumonia after the ordeal and died soon after.
 His grave can be seen today at the Indian Cemetery in Beaver Bay.

+Legacy

+The 400-mile John Beargrease Dogsled Race has been named to honor him.